isbeorn/nina.docs/docs/tabs/flatwizard.md

 ![The Flatwizard error window](../images/tabs/flatwizard3.png)

-If Flat Wizard cannot determine the necessary exposure time or there is a conflict with the spcecified settings, it will display this dialog.
+If Flat Wizard cannot determine the necessary exposure time or there is a conflict with the specified settings, it will display this dialog.

 1. **Error message**
     * Flat Wizard will display what the issue with the current configuration is and what should be done to fix the issue